 Get sufficient exercise before surgery to help build muscle and to increase your body’s metabolic rate.
 This helps to avoid weight gain during recovery.

 The recovery time after an abdominoplasty is usually one or two weeks.
 Most patients will experience bruising and swelling, and some temporary numbness may occur.
 You may find it difficult to stand up straight during the first week after surgery, as your body is adjusting.
-Discomfort and pain are to be expected in the first week after surgery, but this is normally controlled by pain medication prescribed by Dr. Gill.
+Discomfort and pain are to be expected in the first week after surgery, but this is normally controlled by pain medication prescribed by Dr. Ross.

 Good candidates for this procedure are women or men in good overall health who wish to improve the appearance of their abdomen and have realistic expectations about treatment results.
 This surgery was developed to correct areas of the body that do not readily improve through exercise and diet.
 It is not a weight-loss alternative.

 This procedure may remove some lower stretch marks below the navel where the skin is removed, but an abdominoplasty won’t treat stretch marks that occur in other areas.